 During the administration of Reverend C. C. Johnson, the carpet and organ was purchased for the church.
-Sunday School rooms and a new kitchen was added the basement of the church.
+Sunday School rooms and a kitchen were built in the basement of the church.

 Dr. J. H. Ferguson assumed leadership in 1965.
 Through the prayers and efforts of Dr. Ferguson and our faithful dedicated members, the indebtedness of the Elizabeth Baptist Church was paid in full.
 The following accomplishments have been attributed to his leadership: new parsonage, church renovation, organ purchased, renovation of old parsonage for a daycare, purchased land for parking, purchased a bus, built a ramp for aid to senior citizens, installed new windows, covered the church with a new roof, installed central air-conditioning, purchased a new van, New Fellowship Hall and the establishment of the Elizabeth Learning Center.
 Dr. Ferguson also established the Good Samaritan Club to aid the sick and shut-in, established the Department of Christian Education, organized a Youth Worship Service and Youth Ushers.